-A. Once you schedule your meeting, we will send you an email with a client information form and release attached.
-For therapeutic/special needs placement counseling, you will fill out a release that asks you to list the names and phone numbers of the people with whom you would like the consultant to speak on the spaces provided at the bottom of the form.
+A. Once you schedule your meeting, we will send you an email with our engagement documents attached (a client information form, contract, and release).
+For therapeutic/special needs placement counseling, your release will ask you to list the names and phone numbers of the people with whom you would like the consultant to speak on the spaces provided at the bottom of the form.
 The names on the release form should include the student’s current school, counselors, therapists, psychiatrists and hospitals (if any).

-A. We typically schedule two hours for the first appointment.
-The consultant will meet with the parent(s) for the first hour and with the students for the second hour (unless the student is less than 10 years old, in which case the consultant may not need to meet with the child at all).
+A. We typically schedule two-three hours for the first appointment.
+The consultant will meet with the parent(s) for the first half and with the students for the second half (unless the student is less than 10 years old, in which case the consultant may not need to meet with the child at all).
 We can also schedule the initial meeting with just the parents if you are not certain that you want to move forward yet, and in such cases we schedule an hour and a half for the initial consultation.

 Elementary and Secondary Day & Boarding Schools

-Also, for students thinking about changing schools at the elementary or secondary level, Amanda can see families at any point that they would like assistance exploring school options.
+Also, for students thinking about changing schools at the elementary or secondary level, Karen can see families at any point that they would like assistance exploring school options.

 A. We recommend that 7th graders who will be applying to high schools that require the SSAT take a middle level SSAT in the spring of their 7th grade year.
 The scores will not be shared with high schools and it gives the student a chance to experience the test as well as to get some scores in order to plan some test prep if it would be helpful before the test is taken in 8th grade.
 There are several national test dates, some students are offered the test at their school, or a client can come to our office to take the test.